javafn-org/javafn/README.md

  ░░░░░░
 ```

-`java(fn)` is a lightweight library (on the order of hundreds of kb) with no dependencies that adds a few additional functional tools to the java language, most notably a `Result` class for error handling without exceptions and a set of tuples that allow better readability in streams.
+`java(fn)` is a lightweight library (on the order of hundreds of kb) with no dependencies, which adds a few additional functional tools to the java language, most notably a `Result` class for error handling without exceptions and a set of tuples that allow better readability in streams.

-This project is lightweight
 ## Result

 The `Result` class is an algebraic type that represents the possibly unsuccessful result of an operation.
 Similar to an `Either` in many languages, a `Result` wraps a value of type ERR or of type OK, but never both.  `null` is a valid value, but the Result will either be an err or an ok, and the other value will be empty (similar to Optional.empty()).